ViacheslavBulba/Slava-Selenium-Test-Framework/README.md

 Most likely, during local development, you will be running your tests using green "run" icon on the left of your test method names.
 This is the fastest, but the least desirable way to run tests because it does not take into account configurations from maven pom.xml or TestNG xml file (tests will be run without any listeners specified in TestNG xml file).
-And this is not the way your tests will be run on CI/CD, just keep that in mind.
+But this is not the way your tests will be run on CI/CD, just keep that in mind.

 ### Method 2